Turkey Rosemary Burgers with Avocado and Umami

-It’s been almost 3 years since we last posted our favorite family burger recipe, Ultimate Umami Hamburgers.
-Our “secret” ingredient of adding fish sauce isn’t so secret anymore and it we’re so grateful that over the years, everyone was extremely open to heightening the umami factor in their burgers.
+Though these turkey burgers are simple to make, they’re loaded with flavor with a secret ingredient we’re obsessed with.
+We feel this is the best turkey burger recipe and our friends agree.
+It’s been 10 years since we last posted our favorite family burger recipe, Ultimate Umami Hamburgers.
+Our “secret” ingredient of adding fish sauce isn’t so secret anymore.
+We’re so grateful that over the years, everyone was extremely open to heightening the umami factor in their burgers.
 It brings us great joy and pride to know that so many of you are grilling for extra flavor!

-Fear of fish sauce is still prevalent in many home cooks and without a doubt, we completely understand your cautious curiosity.
+Fear of fish sauce is still prevalent in many home cooks.
+Without a doubt, we completely understand your cautious curiosity.
 Fish sauce is pungent and for many of you, it’s on the verge of stink.
-But once you can get past the aroma and appreciate the value of added umami flavor that fish sauce adds, you’ll be a converted addict sooner than you realize.
+But once you can get past the aroma you’ll appreciate the value of added umami flavor that fish sauce adds.
+Once it’s cooked, you won’t taste the “stink”.
+You’ll be a converted addict sooner than you realize.

 It is almost magical when cooked with.
-Its own fishiness disappearing and in its place the dish’s flavor is mysteriously enhanced and a new depth of flavor emerges.
+Its own fishiness disappears after cooking.
+In its place the dish’s flavor is mysteriously enhanced and a new depth of flavor emerges.

 Turkey, particularly the white meat, was always too dry and bland for us.
 Though we’d enjoy it occasionally in a turkey bacon sandwich (bacon always makes everything better), the meat alone was never something we’d ever consider as a burger.
 But over the last year, we were enjoying turkey more in different applications and thought about making turkey burgers better and more flavorful by adding fish sauce.